particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 # {{title}}

-Even if you're not ready to scale your product, it's worthwhile to start by creating a product.
-You'll eventually need one to scale above 100 devices, and you will almost certainly want one for other reasons:
+Even if you're not ready to scale your product yet, it's worthwhile to start by creating a product.
+In order to use the Growth or Enterprise tier to scale to more than 100 devices, or add additional cellular data, you'll need a product.

+But even if you won't be scaling, you will almost certainly want one for other reasons:

 - [Fleet deployment](/tutorials/device-cloud/ota-updates/#intelligent-firmware-releases), so you can release firmware to many devices at the same time.
 - Upgrade firmware on offline devices, so devices can receive updates when they reconnect to the cloud.